yibo-geomatique/dashboard/Data/Datasets.md

 *******

 ## FR-STR-FUA-Evolution-2011-21
-* Building evolution data computed from BDTopo on the functional area of the city Strasbourg between 2011 and 2021
+* Building evolution data computed from BDTopo building data on the functional area of the city Strasbourg between 2011 and 2021
 * DOI : (tba)
-* Provenance : described in detail in [the process](/Processes/ComputeBuildingEvolution/ComputeBuildingEvolution.md)
+* Provenance :
+  * realisation of process "PrepareBuildingData" to prepare FR-STR-FUA-Building-2011 and FR-STR-FUA-Building-2021
+  * realisation of process "ComputeBuildingEvolution"
 * Usage : used to portray Building Evolution Maps in order to show where changes are happening.
 Described in detail [here](/Maps/Maps.md)
 * Distribution : open licence, can be shared within the consortium through our specific ftp, and through a research data platform (see DOI)